 -Light and compact.

 -Good battery life

-Here are some of the pictures we've taken with zero experience and very little adjusting or editing.
+Here are some of the pictures we took with the Sony Alpha a5000 zero experience and very little adjusting or editing.

 For more recent examples check out our Instagram

 We still travel with the Sony Alpha 5000 and still believe it is the ideal travel camera.
 Our only major concern is the lack of a viewfinder.
 If we were purchasing again now we would go for the next model up - the Sony Alpha a6000 or even the latest model - the Sony a7R III which is supposed to be the creme de la creme of CSC travel cameras although comes with an appropriately large price tag.